-Pope Francis celebrates 100 years since death of patron saint of immigrants
+Pope Francis celebrated 100 years since death of patron saint of immigrants

 For the centenary anniversary of the death of St. Frances Xavier Cabrini, Pope Francis remembered this saint’s charism, to help migrants.
 Together, with the Missionary Sisters of the Sacred Heart of Jesus, who are present in 15 countries today, he spoke about the relevance of her mission.